50 Introduction

 Each of these principles describes behaviors and expectations for data scientists, their organizations, supervisors, and team members.

 Most people want to be fair, most people do not want to do harm, most people want to behave ethically.
+Ethical data science is not just about avoiding harm.
+It is about actively working to create benefit and improve lives through the responsible use of data technology.
 The challenge is then not to follow this set of principle or that set of principles and to argue about the legalese—that is the domain of lawyers.
 The challenge is how to do good data science, how to conduct ourselves ethically and how to perform our work in a way that leads to ethical outcomes.
 It is one thing to follow the principle to get consent from data subjects before collecting or using their data—the ethical principle.
 It is another thing to do this at scale in a web application and with transparency that explains to data subjects exactly how their data will be handled and used—ethics in practice.

 In the words of Loukides, Mason, and Patil (2018),